nicosuave/sidequery/README.md

 Check out [sidequery.ai](https://sidequery.ai) to get started— no login required.

 ## Privacy
 All your tabs and queries are stored locally in your browser, and any uploaded data never leaves your device.
-We use Posthog and Cloudflare for analytics and instrument page view activities and metadata around query execution, discarding queries.
+We use Posthog and Cloudflare for analytics and instrument page view activities and metadata around query execution, discarding specific query content and results.

 ## Changelog